massaid01/VehicleInsurance/README.md

-# Welcome to Predicting Vehicle Insurance
+# Welcome to Prediction of Interest in Vehicle Insurance
 In this project, I predict the data with some classification machine learning models.

 # Background